This Is How We Do It

-"This Is How We Do It" is the debut single by American singer Montell Jordan.
-It was released by Def Jam Recordings on February 6, 1995 as the lead single from his debut album, also titled This Is How We Do It (1995).
-The single was Def Jam's first R&B release.
+"This Is How We Do It" is the debut single of American singer-songwriter Montell Jordan.
+It was released by Def Jam Recordings in February 1995, as the lead single from his debut studio album of the same name (1995).
+The single was Def Jam's first R&B release, and is Jordan's signature song.

-The song is representative of the hip hop soul style popular at the time.
-The song features Jordan singing over an enhanced Teddy Riley drumbeat sample of Slick Rick's "Children's Story" which in turn has an added interpolation of the bass of Bob James' "Nautilus".
-"This Is How We Do It" peaked at number one on the Billboard Hot 100 on April 15, 1995, rising from number six the previous week and displacing Madonna's "Take a Bow" from the top spot.
+The song is a tribute to South Central Los Angeles party culture in the hip hop soul style popular at the time.
+It features Jordan singing over an enhanced Teddy Riley drumbeat sample of Slick Rick's "Children's Story" which in turn has an added interpolation of the bass of Bob James' "Nautilus".
+"This Is How We Do It" peaked at number one on the US Billboard Hot 100 on April 15, 1995, rising from number six the previous week and displacing Madonna's "Take a Bow" from the top spot.
 It remained at number one for seven consecutive weeks.
 It was also number one for seven weeks on the R&B singles chart.
-The single sold one million copies domestically and earned a platinum certification from the RIAA.
+The single sold one million copies domestically and received platinum certification from the Recording Industry Association of America (RIAA).
+The accompanying music video for "This Is How We Do It" was directed by Hype Williams.

 The song earned Jordan a Grammy Award nomination for Best Male R&B Vocal Performance at the 38th Annual Grammy Awards.
 The same year, the song was named Best R&B 12-inch at the International Dance Music Awards in Miami.